Blog

 Businesses and governments have asked for this legislation to create a level playing field across the European Union.
-Currently, multiple EU countries are writing their own supply chain laws, which creates a complex compliance burden for operations functioning across borders.
+Currently, multiple EU countries are writing their own laws, which creates a complex compliance burden for operations functioning across borders.
 In many cases, businesses must comply with two, three, or more different sets of regulations.
 Companies often feel their competitors have an easier compliance burden.

-How the EU supply chain law works
+How the CS3D works

-To quote directly from the European Commission summary of the directive, “When companies take voluntary action, they focus on the first link in the supply chains while human rights and environmental harm occurs more often further down in the value chain.”
+To quote directly from the European Commission summary of the Directive, “When companies take voluntary action, they focus on the first link in the supply chains while human rights and environmental harm occurs more often further down in the value chain.”

 1. Europe’s largest companies have extensive and overlapping value networks, including suppliers, partners, and other business-to-business relationships.